Ground Based Training System (GBTS)

 This allows reducing the flying hours required to reach the desired proficiency, cutting costs and increasing fleet availability for operational use.

 The M-346 Full Mission Simulator is a state-of-the-art simulator that delivers high performance for tactical training leading in to new generation combat aircraft.

-Its characteristics include high maneuverability, formation (2-4 ship, including low, medium and high altitude, all-weather and night), in flight refueling (all-weather and night), basic maneuvers, dogfighting, and advanced combat tactics, attack and fighter tactics.
+Its characteristics include high maneuverability, formation (2-4 ship, including low, medium and high altitude, all-weather and night), in-flight refueling (all-weather and night), basic maneuvers, dogfighting, and advanced combat tactics, attack and fighter tactics.
 All FMS night missions are flown with actual, unmodified Night Vision Goggles (NVG).

-In concrete terms, during a DMO session, the student pilots at the simulator “see” and interact with the actual aircraft in the virtual environment, while the ETTS presents on the aircraft Multi Function Display the tracks of the virtual aircraft and the simulators.
+In concrete terms, during a DMO session, the student pilots at the simulator “see” and interact with the actual aircraft in the virtual environment, while on the aircraft the ETTS presents Multi-Function Display the tracks of the virtual aircraft and the simulators.

 The last upgrade of the ETTS allows the student pilots to visualize the virtual aircraft entering their visual field through the Helmet Mounted Display.